-Our unique pathogen-targeted approach uses genetics, molecular dynamics simulations and medicinal chemistry to design novel antibacterials
+Our unique pathogen-targeted approach uses genetics, state-of-the-art molecular and dynamic model and medicinal chemistry to design novel antibacterials that overcome mechanisms of resistance

 Novel strategies for developing antibiotics are needed, as infections caused by multidrug-resistant organisms are a leading threat to public health.
 Along with industry partners, academia and regulators, Entasis Therapeutics is committed to the concept of streamlined development programs focused on pathogen-directed antibacterials that may target only a single species of highly resistant bacterial pathogens in areas of high unmet medical need.
 The emergence of new, non–culture-based, rapid diagnostic testing makes the strategic shift towards pathogen-directed therapies much more feasible.
 As a leader in this area, we have focused on one of the most concerning antibiotic-resistant pathogens: carbapenem-resistant Acinetobacter baumannii.